mu-semtech/mu-project/TUTORIALS.md

 ```
 *You can view the full version [here](https://gist.githubusercontent.com/langens-jonathan/cd5db8e9f68861662d888dad77f93662/raw/84adc69f9fd3143f45c05c0a5cefdf1ca9b95b55/gistfile1.txt).*

-A report states the query that was send, an array of inserted objects and an array of deleted objects: Inserted or deleted objects represent a single triple with s, p and o being subject, predicate and object.
+A report states the query that was sent, an array of inserted objects and an array of deleted objects: Inserted or deleted objects represent a single triple with s, p and o being subject, predicate and object.

 #### Expanding our mail handling microservice
 We need to notify the delta service of the existence of our mail handling service.
 We do this using the `subscribers.json` file that was created before.
 Change it so it looks like: